chrisbaptiste83/chrisbaptiste83.github.io/_posts/2020-04-08-rails_with_javascript.markdown

 ---

 ## My Rails with Javascript Application: Chris's Cocktails
 ### Overview of Completing the Application

-For my rails with Javascript project, I decided to build an application similar to what I had built for my rails project.
+For my rails with Javascript project, I decided to build an application similar to what I had built for my Rails project.
 Rather than implementing Javascript to my existing rails application like I had originally planned to do, I challenged myself to create most of my application's functionality with Javascript.
 One of the things that I enjoyed learning the most from this module was creating Javascript methods that render html code and then interacting with it.
-This module provided me with a vast amount of knowledge concerning the application of Javascript in the front end of web applications.
+This module provided me with a vast amount of knowledge concerning the application of Javascript in the front end development of web applications.
 Prior to the start of this module, I was very curious to learn how Javascript methods can influence the appearance of an application and even more so as to how Javascript code could be tested in a browser console or how it is able to target specific html nodes.

 ### Project Requirements: Application Functionality and Features